vmlrodrigues/chhoto-url/README.md

 ## But why another URL shortener?

-Most URL shorteners are either bloated with unnecessary features, or are a pain to set up.
-Even fewer are written with simplicity and lightness in mind.
-When I saw the `simply-shorten` project (linked below), I really liked the idea but thought that it missed some features.
-Also, I didn't like the fact that a simple app like this had a ~200 MB Docker image (mostly due to the included Java runtime).
-So, I decided to rewrite it in Rust and add some features to it that I thought were essential (e.g. hit counting).
+The original author of Chhoto URL wrote that many shorteners are either bloated or painful to set up, and that very few are built with simplicity and lightness in mind.
+After looking at `simply-shorten` (linked below), they liked the idea but found it missing a few essentials and disliked the large image size caused by the Java runtime.
+They rewrote it in Rust and added features they considered essential, such as hit counting.
+CurtaURL inherits that same design intent.

 ## What does the name mean?